2014-2015 Undergraduate & Graduate Catalog

 Frederik Meijer Honors College students may satisfy their general education requirements through the Meijer Honors College curriculum.

-Students who transfer to Grand Valley with the MACRAO approved associate of arts or science degree from a Michigan public community college have satisfied the Foundations of the general education program and one Supplemental Writing Skills (SWS) course.
+Students who transfer to Grand Valley with the MACRAO approved associate of arts or science degree from a Michigan public community college have satisfied the Foundations of the General Education Program and one Supplemental Writing Skills (SWS) course.
 Transfer students with a MACRAO are required to complete the following requirements: one SWS course in their major or college and the Capstone course in that major and the B.A./B.S. cognate where applicable.
-In addition, transfer students with a MACRAO must also fulfill the following general education requirements: the two-course Cultures requirement; and 2 Issues courses, 1 Issues course and 1 Themes course, or 2 Themes courses.
+In addition, transfer students with a MACRAO must also fulfill the following general education requirements: the two-course Cultures requirement and two Issues courses.

 In order to have dual majors recorded on the official record, a student must meet fully the requirements of each major.
 Students may complete a single course and that course may be applied to both majors.
 Dual majors may be awarded as long as there is a minimum of 60 credits across both majors.
 A degree cognate is required for only one major.